farsightsec/axa/README.md

 subset of that channel's SIE data.

 Also of note, AXA is a deliberately lossy protocol.
-If a subscriber requests more data than the network can carry, data overruns will occurr.
+If a subscriber requests more data than the network can carry, data overruns will occur.
 When this happens, "loss markers" are transmitted reliably within the AXA stream to inform the subscriber.
-At this point, the subscriber's possible mitgation strategies include:
+At this point, the subscriber's possible mitigation strategies include:

 * ask for less data,